benkimo6i/SE-Programming_cheatsheet/README.md

 If you are interested in contributing:

-1. Fork the repo
+1. Fork the repo.
-2. Add your words of wisdom
+2. Add your words of wisdom.
-3. Submit new pull request
+3. Submit new pull request.

+Need an interview question answered?

+1. Open an issue.

 THANKS!